reimagined/resolve/docs/tutorial.md

 - [readModelConnectors](application-configuration.md#readmodelconnectors)

-You also need to implement a query resolver to answer data queries based on the data from the store.
+Next, implement a query resolver to answer data queries based on the data from the store.

 **common/read-models/shopping_lists.resolvers.js**